Forestville Eagles: Club history

-Early years
+Background

+The club originated out from the Mellor Park Tennis Club in Lockleys as a men's team named West Torrens back in the late 1940s and then amalgamated with the Adelaide women's club in 1958 to form the West Torrens Basketball Club (WTBC).
+As the club originated within the West Torrens Council Area, it was decided that both the football (see West Torrens Football Club) and basketball clubs would both be known as "Eagles".
+The West Torrens name remained until 1980 when the club took over the basketball stadium located in Forestville and changed the name to the Forestville Eagles Basketball Club.

+SA State League / NBL1 Central

-The early remnants of the Eagles stems back to 1953, when the FEBC was established as West Torrens.
-1957 saw the formation of the South Australian State League with both a men's and women's competition.
-West Torrens, trading as the Eagles, entered a team into both competitions.
-By 1958 and 1959, West Torrens were in back-to-back men's grand finals; both resulted in losses to North Adelaide.
+The first official season of the SA State League took place in 1957.
+In 1958 and 1959, West Torrens were in back-to-back men's grand finals; both resulted in losses to the North Adelaide Rockets.
 The women's team also made grand finals in 1958, 1959 and 1960, all resulting in losses.

+In 1966, a women's team known as Adelaide won the SA State League.
+The same team were runners-up in 1967.
+Following this, Adelaide's coach Jim Madigan submitted his team as West Torrens going forward.

 In 1972, the women's team collected the club's first ever championship, before defending their title in 1973.
 They went on to finish runners-up in 1975 and 1976.
-The West Torrens men made three more grand finals in 1970, 1974 and 1979, with 1974 seeing the Eagles collect their first ever men's championship.

-NBL

-Following their grand final appearance in 1979, the West Torrens Eagles entered the National Basketball League (NBL) in 1980.
-The team changed names in 1981 to the Forestville Eagles, but success did not follow; they won just 12 games over two seasons, and as a result, they returned to the SA State League in 1982.

-Return to State League

-Upon returning to the State League, Forestville made the 1982 grand final, where they lost to West Adelaide.
-After further grand final defeats in 1987 and 1989, Forestville claimed their second men's title in 1990 with a 94–88 win over South Adelaide in the championship decider.
+The West Torrens men made three grand finals in 1970, 1974 and 1979, with 1974 seeing the Eagles collect their first ever men's championship.
+In 1982, the Forestville men lost in the grand final to the West Adelaide Bearcats.
+After further grand final defeats in 1987 and 1989, Forestville claimed their second men's title in 1990 with a 94–88 grand final win over the South Adelaide Panthers.

 The women's team claimed their first title under the Forestville moniker in 2001, before winning two more titles in 2003 and 2005.
 The men also claimed championships in 2003 and 2006.
 Between 2009 and 2011, the women claimed a three-peat, before the men claimed their own three-peat between 2011 and 2013.
 In 2019, both teams were crowned Premier League champions.

+In 2023, the men's team lost in the NBL1 Central grand final to the West Adelaide Bearcats.
+In 2024, both the men and women made the grand final, with the men winning the championship and the women finishing as runners-up.